nicodel/Run-Bike-Hike/README.md

 * Available language : French, Spanish.

 ### v0.3
-* During tracking, position can be displayed on a reszisable and dynamic map.
+* During tracking, position can be displayed on a resizable and dynamic map.